Addiction Treatment at Serenity Lane

 - Toilet Articles: (ie: shaving materials, cosmetics) should be left at the nurse’s station.
 Patients may use these items when needed and then return them.

-Patients in our residential program live on campus and attend comprehensive treatment programming.
+Patients in our residential addiction treatment program live on campus and attend comprehensive treatment programming.
 This includes education about the disease of addiction and group counseling.
 There is a set schedule Monday through Friday, however the weekend schedule will vary, depending on the patient’s length of stay, to accommodate participation in the Family Program.

 Patients are assigned a counselor who will work with them throughout their residential stay.
 Each counselor has a number of patients, who together, form a group.
 On weekdays, the group will meet each morning and afternoon to explore problems, feelings, changes and conflicts that come up in the treatment process.
 This is called group therapy and it is a significant part of residential treatment.
 Patients will be oriented to group and assigned a “buddy” (another patient who is further along in treatment).
 This person will help explain the rules and ease transition into the group environment.